• Skip to primary navigation

 No you don't have to peel potatoes, but I do recommend it with russets.
 Russets are the best for mashing, but the skins are a little thicker and do not soften quite as much as some other potatoes.
 The skins are good on baked potatoes, but we prefer to peel them for mashed.

-Red skin potatoes are actually good with the skins left on, but the potatoes are a bit waxy.
+Red skin potatoes are actually good with the skins left on, but the potatoes are a bit waxy and will give your mashed potatoes a waxy texture.

 Can I use broth in place of water?